narwhalacademy/zebra-crossing/README.md

 Messaging apps use either your phone number or a username as the unique identifier (which other people use to add you on the platform).
 As such, **your phone number or username is then visible to anyone you're in a group chat with**, along with the name and photo in your profile.

-Here's a breakdown of what unique identifiers are used for some popular messaging apps that offer some form of end-to-end encryption:
+Here's a breakdown of what unique identifiers is visible to others in a group chat on popular messaging apps:

-- **Signal:** phone number or username (depending on your settings)
+- **Signal:** phone number by default if you’re the recipient’s address book already, no unique identifier if not (but you can set up a username and stop sharing your phone number altogether)
 - **Wire:** username (no one else can see the email or phone number you used to register your account)
-- **Telegram:** phone number by default *but* you can set up a username and then stop sharing your phone number:
+- **Telegram:** phone number by default (but you can set up a username and stop sharing your phone number)
-  - `Settings → Username`
-  - `Settings → Privacy and Security → Phone Number → Who can see my phone number: Nobody`
 - **WhatsApp:** phone number

 If you don't want to give out your personal phone number, consider getting a virtual phone number from one of the providers listed in our scenario for `Masking your identity for online dating, events, or organizing`.